Brunch & Batter

 • While the squash is roasting, prepare the frittata base.
 In a medium bowl, whisk together the eggs, half and half, salt, and pepper.
 Set aside.

-10 large eggs, ½ cup half and half (or milk), ¼ teaspoon Kosher or fine sea salt, ⅛ teaspoon freshly ground pepper
+10 large eggs, ½ cup half and half (or milk), ¼ teaspoon Kosher or fine sea salt, plus more to taste, ⅛ teaspoon freshly ground black pepper, plus more to taste

-• Remove the squash from the oven and lower the oven temperature to 350°F. In a 10-inch oven-safe skillet, heat the remaining 1 tablespoon oil on medium heat.
-Saute the spinach until wilted and coated with the oil.
+• Remove the squash from the oven and lower the oven temperature to 350°F. In a 10-inch oven-safe skillet, heat the remaining 1 tablespoon of oil over medium heat.
+Sauté the spinach until it's wilted and coated with the oil.
 Add the cooked butternut squash, and gently mix to incorporate.

-1 tablespoon olive oil, 6 cups loosely packed spinach leaves, roasted butternut squash
+1 tablespoon olive oil, 6 cups loosely packed fresh spinach leaves, roasted butternut squash

 • Turn the heat down to medium-low.
 Add the egg mixture to the pan.
 Make sure the ingredients are evenly spread out before adding the egg mixture.
 Cook the frittata on the stove for about 10-12 minutes.
 Use a spatula to pull the eggs away from the sides, allowing the liquid to drip to the bottom.
 This ensures that the frittata is cooking evenly.
 Cook on the stove until the sides are set and the frittata begins to firm up.
 Drop the ricotta by tablespoons on top in 4-5 areas, covering the pan.
 Season with additional salt and pepper.

-• Remove the pan from the stove and finish cooking in the oven for about 15 minutes.
-The frittata will be ready when it is browned on top and firm (not runny in the middle).
+• Remove the pan from the stove and finish cooking in the oven for about 10-15 minutes.
+The frittata will be ready when it is browned on top with a slight jiggle in the middle (not runny in the middle).
 The frittata will puff up, then deflate- this is normal.
 Serve warm or at room temperature.

 Notes